Magotchi/lpid-core-documents/LPID core documents.md

 The county central committee shall fill by appointment all vacancies that occur or exist in the office of precinct committeeman who shall be a qualified elector of the precinct.

-The quorum for meetings of the County Central Committee shall be two-thirds of the number of committee members present when the meeting is called to order.
-Notice of meetings of the County Central Committee must be sent to all committee members at least 14 days prior to a meeting, except that this notice requirement may be waived if all members of the committee are present, and is waived for statutorily-required organizational meetings of the County Central Committee in the 10 days following the primary election.
-For statutorially-required organizational meetings, notice shall be given a minimum of 48 hours before the meeting.
+The quorum for meetings of the County Central Committee shall be two‐thirds of the number of committee members present when the meeting is called to order.
+Notice of meetings of the County Central Committee must be sent to all committee members at least 14 days prior to a meeting, except that this notice requirement may be waived if all members of the committee are present, and is waived for statutorily‐required organizational meetings of the County Central Committee in the 10 days following the primary election.
+For statutorially‐required organizational meetings, notice shall be given a minimum of 48 hours before the meeting.

 #### Section 4: Legislative District Central Committee